 Having interdisciplinary curricula also has important benefits for students and teachers.
 It allows us to minimize the number of classes an in-person student has and the number of teachers and students they are in contact with at school; for remote students, they have 1 core class to manage and increased time with the same teacher and class.
 This also allows for teachers to have far fewer students on their roster than they would in a given school year (25 v.
 100).
 We believe that relationship building and maintaining contact with students during remote learning is essential to success.

-Here is a description of the interdisciplinary classes we are offering in the fall semester.
+Here is a description of the interdisciplinary classes we are offering this year.

 Excellent public education is essential for a functioning democracy.
 9/10th grade students will use literature, social studies, science, and math to answer the question, How is a democracy constantly becoming?
 Meaning, how is democracy constantly evolving and responding to our changing identity.
 How has our democracy failed to respond to our evolving identity?
 What do we need to create a more perfect democracy in this country?
 How have other nations approached this question of governance?
 We will spend time exploring individual / group identities and how these inform the values of a society, learning the history of and collecting data about students’ neighborhoods, and practicing multiple ways to engage in democracy.
 In the second half of the semester, we will focus on the role of environmental justice in a democracy.
 We will take advantage of full or partial remote instruction to invite experts to speak to students online and have students do some of their learning (safely) outside in their own neighborhoods, bridging the divide between academics and reality.